MoHe99/algorithm-visualization/README.md

 - **MergeSort**: An efficient, comparison-based, divide-and-conquer sorting algorithm that divides a list into two halves, sorts each half, and then merges the sorted halves back together.

 ## Prerequisites

-Before you begin, ensure you have `pnpm` and Node.js version 20 or newer installed on your system.
+Before you begin, ensure you have
+- pnpm
+- Nodejs >=20 or
+newer installed on your system.
 These tools are necessary for installing dependencies and running the visualizer locally.

 ## Getting Started